 In The Hunger Games: Catching Fire the first district they go to on the victory tour (District 11) contains the first and only death on the victory tour.
 That district is prominently black people.
 Averted in the Quarter Quell with Beetee.

 Largely averted in Elysium, as the only prominent black character ends up being a Mauve Shirt that survives to the end of the film.
 However, there is a rather high Latino body count, although this was kinda unavoidable since nearly every Earth-based character (including Max, Frey, and Spider) is Latino, and it's set in a future LA.

 Averted (and lampshaded, sort of, by the character at the end) in House On Haunted Hill 1999 when Taye Digg's character survives along with Ali Larter's character.

 Considering the background in universe, Taye Diggs could lead to a headscratcher until his line near the end explains his being in the movie.

-Averted for the most part in Die Hard - Clarence (the criminals' computer guy) is the only one of the thieves who doesn't get killed; McClane's chauffeur Argyle also survives and gets the last line of the movie to boot; and Sgt.
+Averted for the most part in Die Hard - Theo (the criminals' computer guy) is the only one of the thieves who doesn't get killed (besides the Frenchman Kristoff); McClane's chauffeur Argyle also survives and gets the last line of the movie to boot; and Sgt.
 Powell not only survives the night but gets to finish off the final villain.
 On the other hand, the black half of FBI agents Johnson and Johnson does get blown up - but so does the white one, and it was at the same time so that can't really be called getting singled out.